Lancaster University

 Lancaster is a residential collegiate university; the colleges are weakly autonomous.
 The eight undergraduate colleges are named after places in the historic county of Lancashire, and each has its own campus residence blocks, common rooms, administrative staff and bars.

-Lancaster has ranked in the top fifteen in all three national league tables for the past 10 years, and received a Gold rating in the Government's inaugural (2017) Teaching Excellence Framework.
-The annual income of the institution for 2021/22 was £357.9 million of which £48.1 million was from research grants and contracts, with an expenditure of £402.9 million.
-Along with the universities of Durham, Leeds, Liverpool, Manchester, Newcastle, Sheffield and York, Lancaster is a member of the N8 Group of research universities.
-Elizabeth II, Duke of Lancaster, was the visitor of the university.
-The current chancellor is Alan Milburn, since 2015.
+Lancaster has ranked in the top fifteen in all three UK national league tables for the past 10 years, and received a Gold rating in the Government's 2017 and 2023 Teaching Excellence Framework.
+The annual income of the institution for 2023/24 was £401.7 million of which £48.5 million was from research grants and contracts, with an expenditure of £290.7 million.

+Lancaster is a member of the N8 Group of research universities, which also includes the universities of Durham, Leeds, Liverpool, Manchester, Newcastle, Sheffield and York.
+Since 2015, Alan Milburn has been the university's chancellor.